Veggie Grilled Cheese Sandwiches

 4.96 from 48 votes

-This Roasted Vegetable Grilled Cheese Sandwich is the ultimate sandwich made with two kinds of cheese, oven-roasted veggies & golden buttery sourdough bread
+This Roasted Vegetable Grilled Cheese Sandwich is the ultimate sandwich made with two cheeses, oven-roasted veggies and sourdough bread!

 This post may contain affiliate links.
 Please read our disclosure policy.